Nursing Schools in Indiana - 2020 Rankings

 In recent years, the number of primary care physicians supplying preventative care services throughout Indiana has dwindled.
 This has intensified the demand for nurse practitioners and other RNs whose training and licensure permits them to provide services that were once the domain of MDs alone.
 While areas like Marion County presently have nursing surpluses, many of the Hoosier State’s rural areas are struggling to fill nursing positions.
 As baby boomers age and older members of the nursing workforce retire, graduates of accredited nursing schools in Indiana should find plenty of job opportunities, particularly if their interests lie in the provision of quality primary care.

-Following are the 10 Best Accredited Nursing Schools in Indiana for the Year - 2020
+Following are the 10 Best Accredited Nursing Schools in Indiana for 2020

 1. Purdue University, West Lafayette